Irisha - Heesen Yachts Motor Yacht

 Design

-Irisha measures 44.00 metres in length, with a max draft of 2.5 metres and a beam of 9.00 metres.
-She has a deck material of teak.
+Irisha measures 51.00 metres in length, with a max draft of 2.50 feet and a beam of 8.50 feet.
+She has a gross tonnage of 496 tonnes.

 Performance and Capabilities

-Irisha has a top speed of 25.00 knots.
-She is powered by 2 diesel engines
+Irisha has a top speed of 25.00 knots and a cruising speed of 15.00 knots.
+She is powered by a twin screw propulsion system

-Irisha is a semi-custom motor yacht launched in 2009 by Heesen Yachts in Oss, Netherlands.
+Irisha is a custom motor yacht launched in 2018 by Heesen Yachts, in the Netherlands.

 From day one, Heesen has pursued a consistent mission: to create yachts with exceptional standards of engineering and meticulous attention to detail.